wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/manage-email-policies.md

 1. In the EAC, go to **Mail flow > Email address policies**, and then click **Add**.
 2. Configure the following email address policy settings:
    - **Policy name**: Enter a unique, descriptive name for the policy.
    - **Email address format**: Click **Add** to configure an email address template.
-After you add the first template to define the primary SMTP email address, you can add additional templates for proxy email addresses (SMTP or otherwise), or you can click **Edit** to modify an existing template.
+After you add the first template to define the primary SMTP email address, you can add additional templates for proxy email addresses (SMTP or otherwise).
+Click **Edit** to modify an existing template.

    You can also click **Remove** to delete existing templates.
 >[!NOTE]